Keep the Water Out!

 Sectional gutters are aptly named, as they’re installed in overlapping sections.
 Those sections are sealed with a silicon-based sealant.
 They’re the least expensive option, but a perfectly appropriate option for many homeowners.
 The downside to sectional gutters is that the seams need sealing, and, over time, those seams become vulnerable to leaks.

 Seamless gutters are a bit of a misnomer.
 They still have seams, but only around the corners and downspouts.
 Unlike sectional gutters, however, the limited number of seams will keep leakage to a bare minimum and improve overall durability and lifespan.
-The downside to seamless gutters is their increased cost and difficult installations.
+The downside to seamless gutters is their increased cost and specialized installation.

 Should I Install Gutter Guards?